sevenval/flat-docs/tutorial/README.md

           pattern: ^[a-zA-Z0-9]+$
 ```

-Then, we have to enable the request validation feature in the top-level section of `swagger.yaml`:
+Then we have to enable the request validation feature in the top-level section of `swagger.yaml`:

 ```yaml
 swagger: "2.0"